Brunch at Federal Galley does not disappoint.

-Now to the good part, the food!
-“Oh it’s the bomb” exclaims the cashier, as a big smile crosses her face when I order the Nutella stuffed French Toast from Which Came First.
-It’s a quick check-out, you are given a number and off you go to find a table!
-The food will be freshly prepared and delivered right to your table.
-Because I can’t help myself and pick just one dish, I peruse the other menus for something with a bit more substance.
-After studying each menu, the breakfast quesadilla from Guapo catches my eye.
+On this occasion, we were able to make selections from Guapo, Provision PGH, Shaka, and Which Came First.
+I found myself at the latter first.
+The cashier gave a raving review as I ordered the Nutella stuffed French Toast.
+Because I can’t help myself and pick just one dish, I perused the other menus for something with a bit more substance.
+After studying each menu, the breakfast quesadilla from Guapo caught my eye.
 A quick stop at the bar for a mimosa and my breakfast order is complete!

 By Bobby Catley